ogencoglu/R_for_VTT/README.md

 Dear data-savvy colleagues, you have landed on the homepage of R programming language course, given by me (Ouz).
 Everything you will need for this course will appear (somewhat on-the-go) under this repository.
 This course is aimed for anyone who has anything to do with any kind of *data*.
-It is composed of online, real-time lectures & some exercises for post-lecture fun.
+It is composed of online, real-time lectures & some exercises for post-lecture fun (exercises are optional, fun is definitely optional).
 Lectures will be hands-on and practical (still accompanied by short lecture notes).

 I will try to adjust the implementation (content, pace, requirements etc.) according to your needs and will try to add some homour and games whenever possible.
 Please feel free to contact me anytime for questions, comments and/or feedback.